alt236/NewQuickAction3D/readme.md

 How to Use
 ==========
 This repo includes a sample Activity (__ExampleActivity.java__) to show how to use QuickAction.
+Keep in mind that as this is now an android library project, you will not be able to launch it directly.

 	public class ExampleActivity extends Activity {
 	//action id